 - Cupping of the planks.
 This happens due to the moisture in the wood, causing the wood to expand and push the board together and deform in the center.

 - Crowning of the planks.
 It happens when the edges of the wood shrink in towards the bottom causing the middle of the planks to swell.

 - Buckled wood boards.
 If left unchecked, cupping or crowning can lead to wood buckling.
 This is when the floorboards begin to lift from the subfloor, causing extensive damage to your flooring.

-- Other signs of damage include separation of boards, cracks on the floors, and wood weakening.
+- Other signs of damage include the separation of boards, cracks on the floors, and wood weakening.

 How To Fix Water-Damaged Hardwood Floor

-When water damage affected your wooden flooring, you have to act fast to avoid more serious damage.
-Follow these steps to fix a water damaged hardwood floor.
+When water damage affects your wooden flooring, you have to act fast to avoid more serious damage.
+Follow these steps to fix a water-damaged hardwood floor.

 1. Find and Resolve the Source Of The Problem